ahmedzak2/LearningCypress/readme.md

 ```

-- you can use this link to make env filr work on all  write it inside your test file
+- you can use this link to make env filr work on all  write it insi de your test file
 ```
 Cypress.env('url')
 ```